Why choose Cal Poly for Computer Science?

 But keep in mind that universities that have more impressive campuses make you pay for it with significantly higher tuition.
 For example, if you are from out of state, UCs charge nearly $80,000 more than Cal Poly.
 Still want sculptures and fountains?

 Cal Poly is not located in or close to a major city.
 It is 3 hours from San Francisco and 3 hours from Los Angeles.
-But it is close to beaches and San Luis Obispo has a nice downtown.
+But it is located in a beautiful area, close to beaches, and San Luis Obispo has a nice downtown.
+If you’re an outdoorsy person you will not be bored.
 The Oprah show called San Luis Obispo “America’s happiest city”.

 San Luis Obispo also has the nicest weather you could ask for.